Olifant (instrument): In European inventories and collections

-Depictions in Fiction
+Depictions in fiction

-In Washington Irving's 1809 fictional A History of New York, the trumpter Anthony Van Corlaer blows a mock-heroic last blast of warning before drowning in Spuyten Duyvil Creek.
+In Washington Irving's 1809 fictional A History of New York, the trumpeter Anthony Van Corlaer blows a mock-heroic last blast of warning before drowning in Spuyten Duyvil Creek.

-The Horn of Gondor, held by Boromir, from Tolkien's Lord of the Rings seems to have been based on the Medieval Olifant.
+The Horn of Gondor, held by Boromir, from Tolkien's Lord of the Rings seems to have been based on the medieval olifant.
 There is a connection to the Song of Roland in the novels and movies, when Boromir blows the horn at the battle of Amon Hen to try to summon help from the other members of the Fellowship of the Ring.
 For Boromir, like Roland, this action comes too late, as he is mortally wounded with several arrows shot by an Orc archer by the time Aragorn and the others reach him.